samthor/but-csv/README.md

 ```

 Only supports passing a `string` (not a `Buffer` or friends).
-Node's operations on `string` so much faster than on raw bytes (10x improvement).
+Node's operations on `string` are so much faster than on raw bytes (10x improvement).

 ```js
 const f = fs.readFileSync('source.csv', 'utf-8');